 Residents are not permitted to make repairs to AVTEC facilities.
 Residents must contact the Residence Life office to report broken or inoperative items.
-Residents may request a specific time period between 8:30 a.m. and 4:30 p.m. for the maintenance work to be done, and every effort will be made to accommodate such requests.
 After the request is made, a maintenance person will promptly attend to the issue, depending on the severity of the needed repairs.